Think Inclusive Podcast

 10/02/2022 Duration: 35min

 Diana Pastora Carson is the host of the Beyond Awareness Podcast.Her TedTalk, "Walking with Joaquin," chronicles her family's journey to bring home her brother after living in an institution for 15 years.
 She joins us on Think Inclusive to talk about her journey as an educator who advocated for inclusive education, what it’s like now that Joaquin has been home for close to ten years, why she started the Beyond Awareness podcast.Books Beyond Awareness: Bringing Disability into Diversity Work in K-12 Schools & CommunitiesEd Roberts: Champion of Disability RightsThis episode's transcript can be found here.Take our podcast listener survey: bit.ly/TIPodcastSurvey.Visit Think Inclusive for more information about inclusive education.Have a question or comment?
 Reach us at podcast@thinkinclusive.us.Follow us on Facebook, Instagram, and Twitter.CreditsThis podcast is a production of MCIE.Support the podcast and become a patron of the Think Inclusive Podcast!
 Hosted on Acast.
-See acast.com/privacy for more in
+See acast.com/privacy for mor

 • Greta Harrison | Born Fabulous Podcast